What Is Dairy’s Surprising Tie to Renewable Energy?

 Cow power is one important step, but it’s not the only thing the dairy industry is committing to for a more sustainable future.
 According to The Innovation Center for U.S. Dairy, the industry’s sustainability goals are on target to advance dairy’s role in building a sustainable future by:

-- Becoming carbon neutral or better by 2050 using today’s science and sustainable innovations.
+- Achieving GHG neutrality or better by 2050 using today’s science and sustainable innovations.

 - Optimizing water use to account for regional differences in sourcing as well as maximizing water recycling.